unfoldedcircle/core-api/doc/entities/entity_media_player.md

 **Important:** When using `media_id` and `media_type` values in further calls, they must match the values returned in the previous `media_browse` response exactly.
-If an integration returns an empty string (`""`) as value, that exact empty string will be sent back on subsequent calls and does not mean "no value."
+If an integration returns an empty string (`""`) as value, that exact empty string will be sent back on later calls and does not mean "no value."

 A field is only omitted from a request if it was not present in the response at all or if it was explicitly set to `null` in the browse response.